 Once your soul has been calmed, it’s time to hit the waves.
-Rent a kayak or stand-up paddleboard from Santa Barbara Adventure Company and explore the coast.
+Join a guided tour via kayak or stand-up paddleboard with Santa Barbara Adventure Company and explore the coast.
 With thousands of marine animal species—including humpback whales, dolphins, seals, and sea lions—there’s a lot to see at the sanctuary.
-Spot brightly colored landbirds—such as Allen’s Hummingbirds, Orange-crowned Warblers, House Finches, and Island Scrub-Jays—and check out the numerous seabirds including Ashy Storm Petrels, California Brown Pelicans, and Double-Crested Cormorants.
+Spot brightly colored land birds—such as Allen’s Hummingbirds, Orange-crowned Warblers, House Finches, and Island Scrub-Jays—and check out the numerous seabirds including Ashy Storm Petrels, California Brown Pelicans, and Double-Crested Cormorants.
 Next, take the ferry to Channel Islands National Park or board one of Santa Barbara Sea Charters' ships for an afternoon of fishing, sightseeing, and whale watching.

 Once you’re back on land, hop on a bike and pedal the easy 4.5-mile Cabrillo Bike Path to Butterfly Beach Trail for breathtaking ocean views.
 Mountain bike trough Elings Park’s 9 miles of tracks and trails, or bikepack the 32 miles between Santa Barbara to Ventura.
 Didn’t take your bike?
 Wheel Fun Rentals has you covered—from 2 wheeled bikes to Surreys for the whole family, to Moke Electric Vehicles—so you can properly explore Santa Barbara’s outdoors.